lyokha/nginx-proxy-peer-host/README.md

 module](https://nginx.org/en/docs/http/ngx_http_proxy_module.html).
 While the
-latter variable contains the name of the upstream which a client request is being proxied to, variable *&dollar;proxy_peer_host* contains the name of the actual server inside the upstream.
+latter variable contains the name of the upstream which a client request is being proxied to, variable *&dollar;proxy_peer_host* contains the name of the actual server inside the upstream given it was configured in directive *upstream*.

 Let's test a simple configuration.